-Want to try your hand at gluten-free baking, but puzzled by all the different all purpose flour substitute options out there?
-We’ve broken down the top 5 alternative flours that are most commonly used to take all the confusion out of it.
+Are you puzzled by all the different all purpose flour substitutes out there?
+Cassava flour, tapioca flour, arrowroot flour, almond flour, and coconut flour – we’ve broken down these top 5 alternative flours that are most commonly used to take all the confusion out of it.

 I love writing posts like this, because I usually end up learning things myself that I didn’t know before researching for the post.
 For example: did you know that California is the largest almond producer in the world, and is the only place in North America that grows almond for commercial purposes?
 Me either.
 But we do now!

 Did you also know that almonds are not actually nuts, but are something called a drupe?
 They’re actually more similar to peaches than they are nuts.

 Almond flour is ground up almonds, typically with the skin removed and the nuts blanched.
 This helps give it the consistent white color to make it more closely resemble traditional flour.

 Almond meal is ground up almonds with the skin left on.
 It’s often flecked with pieces of the darker skins, and is usually less finely ground than typical almond flour.

 You can purchase almond flour at specialty grocery stores like Whole Foods, Earth Fare, Sprouts, or whatever your local gourmet-ish grocery store is.
 It often carries a higher price tag when purchased in store, and you can typically find it online for less.